Virtual net metering: What is it? How does it work?

 Community solar

-Community solar is an alternative to rooftop solar for households and businesses that either don't qualify to have solar installed on their roof or would prefer not to have their solar panels.
-Community solar is also sometimes called "shared solar," wherein households collectively pay for a solar system that provides power to multiple homes.
+Community solar is an alternative to rooftop solar for households and businesses that either can't install solar panels on their roof or would prefer not to have solar panels on their property.
+Community solar is also sometimes called "shared solar," because households will collectively pay for a shared solar system that provides power to multiple homes.

 You can think of community solar as something households "subscribe" to.
 A large-scale, off-site solar panel installation will typically offer energy to hundreds of households.
 In many cases, a community solar array can be built to power an entire neighborhood or town.
-A resident can own a few of the community array's solar panels or rent them to get discounted energy rates without making any upfront purchase.
-Issues like maintenance, warranties, and equipment are not a factor with community solar because the owner handles those elements.
+A resident--maybe a renter or someone with a home that can't support panels--can own or rent a few of the community array's solar panels to get discounted rates on clean energy without making any upfront purchase.
+Issues like maintenance, warranties, and equipment are also not a factor with community solar because the owner handles those elements.
 Learn more about how much you could save with community solar.

 Net metering

 The "virtual" part of virtual net metering allows community solar customers to reap the benefits of net metering even though they do not own a solar system.
-Virtual net metering offers weighted credits determined by your portion of the solar array, which helps you account for the kWh of energy that your solar panels are generating.
+Virtual net metering (VNM) offers weighted credits determined by your portion of the solar array.
 VNM is also called aggregated or community net metering – an incentive shared among multiple people who own a share of a community solar array.

 The amount of virtual net metering credits you receive depends on the size of your share in the community solar system.
 For example, if you own 25 percent of a community solar array, you'll be credited for 25 percent of the production of that system.
 The credits will appear on your electric bill, offering a significant cost reduction on your energy spending without the hassle of having panels installed and maintained on your roof.
 In a sense, the massive solar array in which you hold stock will provide virtual energy to your home, and VNM credits are how you account for that energy.

-With community solar and virtual net metering, you'll receive two bills: one from your community solar provider, charging you for the energy credits generated by your share of the community solar project, and your regular electricity bill, which will reflect the discount you've received on your electricity costs based on your share of the community solar project.
+With community solar and VNM, you'll receive two bills: one from your community solar provider, charging you for the energy credits generated by your share of the community solar project, and your regular electricity bill, which will reflect the credits you received based on your share of the community solar project.
 You can think of the solar credits generated by your share of the community solar project as a gift card for electricity that you can purchase for 90-95 cents on the dollar.
 To learn more about community solar billing, check out this article covering the key things to know or get a preview of what your electricity bill will look like with community solar.

 These are some of the top states that offer virtual net metering:

-Colorado: C.O. first adopted community solar in 2010 with the passing of the Community Solar Gardens Act.
+Colorado: First adopted community solar in 2010 with the passing of the Community Solar Gardens Act.
 Ten years later, they remain a leader in community solar.
 Xcel Energy, the largest utility in the state, boasts of the nation's most extensive community solar program: Solar* Rewards.

-Illinois: I.L. is one of the most recent states to adopt community solar, having done so with the passing of the Future Energy Jobs Act in late 2016.
+Illinois: Is one of the most recent states to adopt community solar, having done so with the passing of the Future Energy Jobs Act in late 2016.
 Since then, the market has grown substantially thanks to the Illinois Shines program, which provides financial incentives for community solar projects.

-Maryland: M.D. began offering community solar in 2017 by introducing its seven-year community solar pilot program.
+Maryland: Began offering community solar in 2017 by introducing its seven-year community solar pilot program.
 With the passing of the Clean Energy Jobs Act (CEJA) in 2019, the state set a goal to generate 50 percent of its electricity from renewables by 2030, which includes community solar.

-Massachusetts: M.A. was one of the first states in the country to offer community solar options.
+Massachusetts: Was one of the first states in the country to offer community solar options.
 Much of this is due to the passage of the Green Communities Act in 2008, which established the state's first solar carve-out.
-This legislation also helped form M.A.'s virtual net metering policy that allows electricity customers to receive bill credits for energy generated at community solar farms.
+This legislation also helped form the Bay State's virtual net metering policy that allows electricity customers to receive bill credits for energy generated at community solar farms.
 According to the Institute for Local Self-Reliance (ILSR), Massachusetts had roughly 208 community solar projects as of late 2020.

-New Jersey: N.J. passed AB-3723 / SB-2314 in 2018, establishing the state's first community solar program.
+New Jersey: Passed AB-3723 / SB-2314 in 2018, establishing the state's first community solar program.
 The state's renewable portfolio standard (RPS) targets 100 percent clean energy by 2050, which will help to incentivize community solar growth.

-Rhode Island: Rhode Island established a community virtual net metering policy in 2016, which allows electricity customers to receive bill credits for energy produced at large, off-site solar projects.
+Rhode Island: Established a community virtual net metering policy in 2016, which allows electricity customers to receive bill credits for energy produced at large, off-site solar projects.
 The state's first community solar farm, Broncos Highway Solar, went live in late 2019.
 Fortunately, there's more to come: as of late 2020, 16 more community solar projects are planned for the Ocean State.

 With community solar, you can take advantage of virtual net metering and save money on electricity costs!
 EnergySage is the nation's leading online solar marketplace: using our Community Solar Marketplace, you can compare local options, get a quick community solar savings estimate, and seamlessly subscribe to an open project in your area.
 Over 10 million people visit EnergySage annually to learn about, shop for and invest in solar.
 Compare your community solar options today to see how much you can save.